-Only Lifesaving Society Affiliate Members are eligible to become Swim Licensees.
+☐ Only Lifesaving Society Affiliate Members are eligible to become Swim Licensees.
 With no per-participant charges, Affiliate Members save substantially with the Lifesaving Society Swim for Life program (see Section 6, Swim for Life).

-The Lifesaving Society is happy to discuss with its Affiliate Members which is the most economical license for them, including multi-year license agreements.
+The Lifesaving Society is happy to discuss which license is the most economical for its Affiliate Members, including multi-year license agreements.